Grief & Healing

 Continuing Bonds & Experience

 Many bereaved people have experiences they do not share widely — not because they are uncertain they happened, but because they are uncertain how they will be received.
-These experiences are more common than most people realise.
-They deserve a grounded, compassionate framework, not dismissal.
+A sense of presence.
+A dream that felt unmistakably real.
+A sign that arrived with a quality of intention that defied easy explanation.

 Dreams in which the bereaved feel they have had a genuine encounter with someone who has died — distinguished by a quality of presence, lucidity, and emotional weight that differs markedly from ordinary dreaming.
-Widely reported across cultures and consistently described as profoundly real.

 The felt sense that someone who has died is near — sometimes accompanied by warmth, a familiar scent, or a quality of attention that is difficult to put into words.
-Among the most commonly reported experiences in early grief.
-Not pathology.
-A natural part of how love continues.

 Events that arrive with a felt quality of intention — a particular bird, a song that plays unexpectedly, a name appearing at a significant moment.
-Whether these represent genuine contact or the mind's own capacity for meaning-making, their significance to the bereaved is real and deserves respectful attention.

 Spontaneous experiences of apparent contact from someone who has died — through dreams, waking encounters, or inexplicable phenomena.
-Studied by grief researchers and consciousness scholars, these experiences are more common than most people realise, and far less understood than popular culture suggests.

 When someone who was central to your sense of self dies, you lose more than their presence.
-You lose a version of yourself.
-The slow, often invisible work of rebuilding identity after loss is one of the most significant and underacknowledged dimensions of grief.

 We don't heal by forgetting.